 HIBTI LABAT HIBTI LABAT

-Akil drank from the dying woman before seizing Labat, flinging her to the bed of the chamber to complete their mating with animalistic force.
-The taste of the woman's anguish incensed Labat and something inside of her pattered as Akil braced her against him, moving her to his liking.
-He bit her then as well, as he'd done when he turned her the first time.
+The master drank from the dying woman another time, dumping the sack of flesh back to the ground before seizing Labat to fling her onto the bed with animal force.
+The taste of the woman's anguish in his mouth incensed Labat and something inside of her pattered as they joined.
+Akil braced her against him, moving her to his liking as he claimed her, and bit her too, drinking from her just as he'd done when he'd activated her immortal gifts the first time.

 Спасибо за чтение!